Exergist/VA.Change-WSR-Profile/README.md

 I am one of the moderators on the VoiceAttack User Forums, and I receive no benefits from the use or promotion of the VoiceAttack software.

 ## Thanks
-Many thanks go out to Gary (VoiceAttack developer) for giving the world this amazing piece of software.
+Many thanks go out to Gary (VoiceAttack developer) for giving the world this amazing piece of software, as well as for providing initial feedback about VA.Change-WSR-Profile.
 You sir, are the man.

+Antaniserse and Gangrel for providing feedback during development of the beta versions.

 Additional appreciation goes out to the VoiceAttack User Forum moderators and community for helping to build a great place to learn and develop cool stuff with VoiceAttack.